maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 (Output removed because of privacy reasons)

-As you can see in the Global Environment, your data *sesamestreet\_data* has a total of 2435 observations.
-After running our chunk of code, you can now read off our returned data.frame that there are 852 observations.
-Meaning 852 original tweets that are not marked as retweets.
+As you can see in the Global Environment, your data *sesamestreet\_data* has a total of 2435 observations (the number will vary depending on when you collected your data).
+After running the chunk of code, you can now read off your returned data.frame how many unique tweets your dataset contains.
+In our example it was 852 - remember yours will vary.

-Looking at the column favorite\_count, you can now observe that the top 20 most liked tweets all have a count that is above 50.
-These numbers are variables, that may change, if you choose to reproduce this example by yourself.
+Looking at the column favorite\_count, you can now observe how many likes you top-20 lies above.
+In our example the top-20 had a count above 50.
+These numbers are variables, that changes, when you choose to reproduce this example by yourself.
 Be sure to check these numbers.

 ## Creating a new dataset of the top 20 most liked tweets (all accounts)